What are the responsibilities and job description for the Nurse Consultant/Inspector position at Commonwealth of Kentucky?

 - Provides technical assistance and interpretation to other staff and Providers.

-- Participate in conferences, webinars, and other types of training to improve knowledge and skills related to regulation of healthcare facilities.
+- Participates in meetings, conferences, webinars, and other types of training to improve knowledge and skills related to regulation of healthcare facilities.

 - Excellent interpersonal skills with the ability to communicate effectively and respectfully.